Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Previous Results

 \section{Previous Results}

-The concept of LD sets was originally introduced by Slater \cite{dom-ref-sets, dom-loc-acyclic}.
-Slater \cite{ftld} also explored ``FTLD" sets, a type of fault-tolerant LD set which is referred to as an \emph{error-detecting LD (DET:LD)} set in \cite{detld}, and proved upper and lower bounds for optimal DET:LD sets in the \emph{infinite square grid (SQ)}: $\left[\frac{12}{23}, \frac{3}{5}\right]$.
-Jean and Seo \cite{errld, redld} introduced two new fault-tolerant LD sets, RED:LD and ERR:LD sets, and fully characterized and established existence criteria for RED:LD, DET:LD, and ERR:LD sets; these characterizations are included in this paper as Theorems \ref{theo:red-ld-char}, \ref{theo:det-ld-char}, and \ref{theo:err-ld-char}.
-Note that characterizations of general fault-tolerant variants of distinguishing sets were established by Seo and Slater \cite{detold}, though this does not cover LD set variants due to having more than one detection region.
-Jean and Seo \cite{detld} also proved upper and lower bounds for optimal RED:LD, DET:LD, and ERR:LD sets in $SQ$: $\left[\frac{2}{5}, \frac{7}{16}\right]$ for redundant, $\left[\frac{12}{23}, \frac{7}{12}\right]$ for error-detecting (improved from \cite{ftld}), and $\left[\frac{24}{37}, \frac{2}{3}\right]$ for error-correcting.
+The concept of LD sets was originally introduced by Slater \cite{slat87a, slat88a}.
+Slater \cite{slat02a} also explored ``FTLD'' sets (equivalent to DET:LD sets in this paper), and proved upper and lower bounds for optimal DET:LD sets in the \emph{infinite square grid (SQ)}: $\left[\frac{12}{23}, \frac{3}{5}\right]$.
+Jean and Seo \cite{jean23b, errld} introduced two new fault-tolerant LD sets, RED:LD and ERR:LD sets, and fully characterized and established existence criteria for RED:LD, DET:LD, and ERR:LD sets; these characterizations are included in this paper as Theorems \ref{theo:red-ld-char}, \ref{theo:det-ld-char}, and \ref{theo:err-ld-char}.
+Note that characterizations of general fault-tolerant variants of distinguishing sets were established by Seo and Slater \cite{seo15}, though this does not cover LD set variants due to having more than one detection region.
+Jean and Seo \cite{jean23a} also proved upper and lower bounds for optimal RED:LD, DET:LD, and ERR:LD sets in SQ: $\left[\frac{2}{5}, \frac{7}{16}\right]$ for redundant, $\left[\frac{12}{23}, \frac{7}{12}\right]$ for error-detecting (improved from \cite{slat02a}), and $\left[\frac{24}{37}, \frac{2}{3}\right]$ for error-correcting.